sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 **Indicator:** Emergency Department Wait Time for Physician Initial Assessment

 The indicator measures the time interval between the earlier of registration or triage and the time of the patient's initial physician assessment in the emergency department.

-CIHI uses the earlier of registration or triage as the starting point because either event may occur first depending on hospital workflow and patient circumstances.
+CIHI uses starting point which is the earlier of registration or triage. because either event may occur first depending on hospital workflow and patient circumstances.
+The starting point is the earlier of registration or triage.

 - **CIHI unit of analysis:** Single ED visit
 - **Type of measurement:** Number of hours, percentile